 Dzibilchaltún, 15 km north of Mérida, has ancient petroglyphs, is located near the Temple of the Seven Dolls, and is often used as a swimming hole for locals.

 Xlacah, explorers discovered more than 30,000 objects in 1958, many of them ritual objects associated with Mayan civilization.

 Cuzamá, which has three cenotes, is located near the village of Cuzamá, one of which, the Chelentun Cenote, has clear, blue water, with excellent visibility and lots of Stalactite and stalagmite formations.

 Tunkas have 97 cenotes, but none accessible to tourists, and are only open to spelunkers and speleologists.

-Cenotillo, which has the most cenotes, more than 150, of all types, with the main cenotes being Kaipech, Xayin and Ucil.
+Cenotillo has the most cenotes, more than 150, of all types, with the main cenotes being Kaipech, Xayin, and Util.

-Sacred Cenote of Chichén Itzá, which we already mentioned, and once was the site of human sacrifice.
+The Sacred Cenote of Chichén Itzá, which we already mentioned, was once the site of human sacrifice.
 Human bones and jewelry of gold and jade have been recovered from its waters.
 Visitors are not allowed to swim or approach the waters here.

 San Ignacio, more of a tourist attraction, as it’s been modified with lighting and music, along with many modern amenities.

-Ik Kil, sometimes known as the “Secred Blue Cenote” because it has a 26 meters deep sinkhole with clear blue water, but also an area which allows swimming.
+Ik Kil, sometimes known as the “Secret Blue Cenote” because it has a 26 meters deep sinkhole with clear blue water, but also an area that allows swimming.

-Zací, another popular cenote that encourages swimming in turquoise water, also has many stalactites and stalagmites and a rare species of eyeless black fish known as “lub”.
+Zací, another famous cenote that encourages swimming in turquoise water, also has many stalactites and stalagmites and a rare species of eyeless black fish known as “lub.”

 Dzitnup is an underground cenote with an opening at the top that allows sunlight in and illuminates the entire cenote.

 Kankirixche, another cenote that encourages swimming, snorkeling, and scuba, with clear crystal water.

-There are many other locations that have cenotes in Mexico also, so if you’re into caving in any form, Mexico has a lot to offer.
+Many other locations have cenotes in Mexico also, so if you’re into caving in any form, Mexico has a lot to offer.